Sierra Blanca, Texas: Law enforcement

 In September 2012, singer Fiona Apple was arrested at a checkpoint for possession of small amounts of marijuana and hashish, and spent the night in jail there.
 A few weeks later, a Nelly tour bus was stopped at the same checkpoint, and 10 lb of marijuana were found on the bus along with heroin and a loaded gun.
 The singer was not arrested, but a member of his entourage was.
 Previously, rapper Snoop Dogg, musician Willie Nelson, and actor Armie Hammer had all been arrested separately for drug possession in Sierra Blanca.
 The United States Border Patrol checkpoint at Sierra Blanca sends the county thousands of drug cases a year and inspects 15,000 to 20,000 vehicles every day.
 The county is unable to prosecute the vast majority of these cases, as the federal government no longer funds such activities.

-Accidents

-On July 13, 1944, three Army Air Forces crews from Biggs Army Airfield, 86 miles west of Sierra Blanca, took off on a practice mission.
-They proceeded to drop 10 practice bombs on Sierra Blanca.
-Five of the bombs disabled the main line shared by the Southern Pacific and Texas & Pacific Railroads.
-Another dropped on a gas station driveway, but missed the fuel tanks.
-No injuries or deaths were reported.